angular/angular/aio/content/guide/component/component-style.md

 ### `:host-context`

 To apply styles to elements within the template of a component based on a specific condition in an element tag that is an ancestor of the host element.
-For example, a CSS theme class applied to the `<body>` element tag for the document and you want to change how your component matches the appearance.
+For example, a CSS theme class applied to the `body` element tag for the rendered DOM structure and you want to change how your component matches the appearance.

 The `:host-context()` pseudo-class selector works like the function form of the `:host()` pseudo-class selector.
-The `:host-context()` pseudo-class selector looks for the specified CSS class in the ancestors of the host element for the component, up to the document root.
+The `:host-context()` pseudo-class selector looks for the specified CSS class in the ancestors of the host element for the component, up to the root of the rendered DOM structure.
 The `:host-context()` pseudo-class selector is only useful when combined with another CSS selector.

 The following example italicizes all text inside a component, but only if some *ancestor* element tag of the host element has the `active` CSS class.